Vidyo/VidyoPlatform-Connector-WebRTC-angular/README.md

 # Angular help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+#Known issues

+##OS Linux - Ubuntu

+`npm install` will install an invalid Bootstrap framework (some icons, colors, and widgets are displayed incorrectly).
+You can use Windows installation or download the correct version from the dev_env_fix directory.